-Take care of your Recurring Bills
+35. Take care of your Recurring Bills

 If you are like me, who doesn’t pay a cent of interest, set automatic payment for your recurring bills (only if things are not tight in your budget).

-Take a look at your financial situation and how it will change after a baby
+36. Take a look at your financial situation and how it will change after a baby

-Start checking things off the list mama!
+Start checking off things from the Checklist before baby is Born, mama!